flindersuni/DeepThoughtHPC-docs/docs/source/FileTransfers/FileTransfersIntro.md

 Your 'home' directories.
 This is a small amount of storage (~11TB total) to store your small bits and pieces.
 This is the analogous to the Windows 'Documents' folder.

-At a command promp, your home directory usually gets shortened to ~/.
+At a command prompt, your home directory usually gets shortened to ~/.

 #### What to store in /home